 **As seen in The Voice of Southwest Louisiana

-The problem is the more I put that hot mess off, the louder the nagging gets, like a screeching monkey on my back that will not go away until I deal with it.
+The problem is: the more I put off that hot mess paperwork, the louder the nagging gets, like a screeching monkey on my back that will not go away until I deal with it.

 I recall an H&R Block television commercial that says, “Get your money back, America!”
 Every time I heard that commercial I mimicked, “Take your power back, America!”
 In this particular moment, however, what I hear in my head is, “Take your power back, LeNae!”
 Procrastination and turning a blind eye is serving no one here; it is not what someone who loves herself does, and I know it.

-So, I turn down the television volume, roll my sleeves up, and one by one I sift through each and every folder and paper.
+So, I turn down the television volume, roll my sleeves up, and one by one, I sift through each and every folder and paper.
 Eventually, the last paper is reviewed.
-I have a clearer picture of the “looming disaster,” and am in a better position to put a strategy together going forward.
-I have information, I reclaimed my power in the process, and the screeching monkey is placated.
+I have a clearer picture of the “looming disaster,” and I am in a better position to put a strategy together going forward.
+I have information.
+I reclaimed my power in the process, and the screeching monkey is placated.